Zerg00s/Live-Captions-Saver/readme.md

 - Click the "Load Unpacked" button and select the `teams-captions-saver` directory.
 - Open https://teams.microsoft.com/v2/
 - Open calendar and join a meeting.
+- Press ALT+SHIFT+C to turn on live captions

 ### Update the manifest.json file